tanaypant1908/Riyaz-tracker/README.md

 3. Simply double-click `index.html` to launch the application instantly in any modern web browser.

 ## 👤 Author
-Tanay Pant
+Tanay Pant,
  Computer Science Enthusiast and Vocalist